knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/98-architecture.md

 |- endpoints.cache/
    |- 0.yaml
    |- 1.yaml
-|- authentication.md
+|- auth.md
-|- index.md
+|- intro.md
 |- .filehashes

 ```

-- The `endpoints` folder holds the endpoint information as YAML files.
+- The `endpoints` folder holds the endpoints information as YAML files.
 You can edit them to add/overwrite endpoints.
-- The `endpoints.cache` folder _also_ holds endpoint information, but these files are not meant to be edited by the user.
+- The `endpoints.cache` folder _also_ holds endpoints information, but these files are not meant to be edited by the user.
 Scribe uses the files here to figure out when you've edited something in `endpoints`.
-- The `authentication.md` and `index.md` files contain the generated text for the "Authentication" and "Introduction" section of your docs.
+- The `auth.md` and `intro.md` files contain the generated text for the "Authentication" and "Introduction" section of your docs.
 You can edit these.
-- The `.filehashes` file is how Scribe keeps track of changes you make to `authentication.md` and `index.md`.
+- The `.filehashes` file is how Scribe keeps track of changes you make to `auth.md` and `intro.md`.

 Scribe regenerates the `.scribe` folder on every run, while preserving any changes you've made to endpoints or Markdown files.
 Special cases:
 - When you specify `--no-extraction`, Scribe will not go through an extraction phase or regenerate the folder.
 Instead, it will use the information here to generate the output (HTML, Postman, OpenAPI).